The Stunning Stonehaven to Dunnottar Castle Walk

 Spot Wildlife and Wildflowers

-We walked on a rainy day, a cold and blustery day and on a calm sunny day.
-Each time was a unique experience.
+We walked on a rainy day, a cold and blustery day, and a calm, sunny day.
+Each experience was unique.

 If you walk from Stonehaven to Dunnottar Castle in spring and summer you’ll see masses of seabirds cruising the coast and might also spot dolphins, seals or even minke whales off the coast.